deadflowers/bitcurrents-log-analyzer/README.md

 ```

 Reload

 ```
 sudo systemctl reload nginx
 ```

 ** note this app is being pieced back together last minute from memory and snippets in email as the equipment was all taken in a robbery.
-This project should be in working order if not it's final incarnaton by end of day today or tomorrow latest. and have more complete notes submitted **
+This project should be in working order if not it's final incarnaton by end of day today or tomorrow latest.
+And have more complete notes submitted **

 Thanks for checking it out, let me know what you think.
 We look forward to future iterations and new features.